ZER-0-NE/Ng_ML/README.md

    7.1: Build a k-means clustering algorithm and use it for image compression.

-   7.2: Build a PCA algorithm and use dimensionality reduction for image compression and for visualisation.
+   7.2: Build a PCA algorithm and use it for image compression and for visualisation.